Hostile architecture around the world

 The rise of hostile architecture

-Washington DC, United States – Hostile architecture is a form of urban design that aims to prevent people from lingering in public spaces.
-The armrests on this red bench prevent people from sleeping on it.
+London, United Kingdom – Hostile architecture is a form of urban design that aims to prevent people from lingering in public spaces.
+The anti-homeless spikes here, for example, were installed to deter beggars and those sleeping rough.

 The rise of hostile architecture